mvolkmann/blog/src/astro.md

 - `dist/red/index.html`

 The `getStaticPaths` function is only required if SSR is not enabled.
-To enable SSR, enter `npx astro add node`.
+To enable SSR, install the node adapter by entering `npx astro add node`.

 When SSR is enabled, running `npm run build` will not generate HTML files for dynamic routes.